GeoscienceAustralia/dea-knowledge-hub/content/data/products/dea-coastlines/_access.md

 ```
 :::

-:::{dropdown} Example: Loading DEA Coastlines data from the WFS using R
+:::{dropdown} How do I load DEA Coastlines data from the WFS using R?
 DEA Coastlines data can be loaded directly into R using the DEA Coastlines Web Feature Service (WFS) and the `sf` package:

 ```python